vanelmarron/portfolio/README.md

 Welcome to my portfolio!
 This is a showcase of my work as a Software Engineer with a background in UX Design and Marketing.
 My goal is to build engaging, user-friendly, and high-performing digital experiences.

-## About

-With a foundation in web development and expertise in React, Node.js, Express, and MySQL, I love creating dynamic applications that prioritize both functionality and design.
-My experience in marketing and UX design gives me a unique perspective when crafting seamless user experiences.

 ## Features

 ```